martinthomson/sup-ai/draft-thomson-aipref-sup.md

 Servers SHOULD reject requests that include Content-Usage unless the same or compatible preferences can be provided to entities that might obtain the included content.
+Obviously, servers that have not been updated to this specification will not.

 Content-Usage does not have any special effect on caching.